Is writing hard? This is what we really want to know.

 Writing is hard because we’re human.
 We’re scared, fragile beings who think of every single excuse to procrastinate that which we ought to be doing.

-So what do we do?
-What we can.
-We begin.
-We don’t promise to write a book overnight.
+What do we do with this craft of writing?
+What we can: we begin.
+We don't promise to write a book overnight.
 We start small.

 A sentence.
 Then, a paragraph.
 Then 500 words.
 And that’s good enough for today.
 Tomorrow, we may even shoot for 1000.
 And little by little, the battle is won.